Deploy a security partner provider

 Visit partner portal

 Follow your partner provided instructions to complete the setup.
-This includes submitting AAD information to detect and connect to the hub, update the egress policies, and check connectivity status and logs.
+This includes submitting Microsoft Entra information to detect and connect to the hub, update the egress policies, and check connectivity status and logs.

 You can look at the tunnel creation status on the Azure Virtual WAN portal in Azure.
 Once the tunnels show connected on both Azure and the partner portal, continue with the next steps to set up routes to select which branches and VNets should send Internet traffic to the partner.